 The size and shape of the teeth can have as much to do with the appearance of your smile as anything that the orthodontist does with braces during treatment.
 Sometimes the teeth themselves must be altered to give the best orthodontic result.
 “Interproximal reduction or IPR” is one procedure that your orthodontist may use to make the teeth fit and look their best.
 Interproximal reduction (IPR) is a simple procedure during which your orthodontist uses very precise tools to change the shape and size of your teeth, primarily on the sides where they touch each other.

-Three reasons you may need Interproximal Reduction (IPR)
+Three Reasons You May Need Interproximal Reduction (IPR)

 First, the upper or lower sets of teeth may be naturally the wrong size and don’t fit together well.
 Second, the shape of individual teeth may not allow them to lay next to each other ideally.
 This can adversely affect the appearance of a smile even though the teeth may fit perfectly.
 And third, IPR is used in cases of mild crowding so that the removal of teeth due to crowding can be avoided.
 Expanding on these three concepts:

 When the teeth are the right sizes, the upper and lower sets fit together like gears.
 The upper teeth are naturally wider because they fit on the outside of the bottom teeth.
 This is most obvious when comparing the size of the upper and lower front teeth.
 If the upper teeth are too wide or the lower teeth are too narrow, an overbite, crowding of the upper teeth, or spaces present in the lower arch may result.
 If the upper teeth are too narrow or the lower teeth are too wide, there will be spaces in the upper, crowding in the lower, or an underbite relationship.
 Dr. Wayne Bolton was the first dentist to scientifically explain this back in 1958.
-If the upper and lower arches do not match because of their size, orthodontists say that the patient has a "Bolton discrepancy.”
-There are two options for correcting a Bolton discrepancy - making the teeth in the smaller arch bigger (composites, veneers, or crowns) or making the size of the teeth in the bigger arch smaller (interproximal reduction).
-In most patients there is plenty of extra enamel between the teeth.
+If the upper and lower arches do not match because of their size, orthodontists say that the patient has a “Bolton discrepancy.”
+There are two options for correcting a Bolton discrepancy – making the teeth in the smaller arch bigger (composites, veneers, or crowns) or making the size of the teeth in the bigger arch smaller (interproximal reduction).
+In most patients, there is plenty of extra enamel between the teeth.
 Using very thin diamond embedded tools, your orthodontist can polish away small amounts of enamel to allow your teeth to fit better.
-This is a quick, painless procedure than can be done without anesthesia.
-Not only does it solve the size problem, it is a far more permanent solution than adding artificial materials to the natural teeth in the smaller arch.
+This is a quick, painless procedure that can be done without anesthesia.
+Not only does it solve the size problem, but it is also a far more permanent solution than adding artificial materials to the natural teeth in the smaller arch.

-The second time your orthodontist may use interproximal reduction during your treatment is when you have teeth shaped such that they don't fit next to each other very well.
-This is most obvious in the front part of the mouth where two triangular shaped teeth are touching near the biting edges but there are triangular-shaped spaces closer to the gum line.
-These are sometimes called "dark triangles."
+The second time your orthodontist may use interproximal reduction during your treatment is when you have teeth shaped such that they don’t fit next to each other very well.
+This is most obvious in the front part of the mouth, where two triangular-shaped teeth are touching near the biting edges, but there are triangular-shaped spaces closer to the gum line.
+These are sometimes called “dark triangles.”
 The presence of dark triangles is determined by the shape of the teeth and the height of the gums between them.
 Your dentist can tell you how much each of these two variables contributes to your situation and if using IPR will improve the appearance of your smile.